 How to buy BHP Group (BHP) shares

 Learn how to easily invest in BHP Group shares.

 BHP Group Limited (BHP) is a leading other industrial metals & mining business based in Australia.
 It opened the day at AUDA$38.85 after a previous close of AUDA$38.52.
 During the day the price has varied from a low of AUDA$38.44 to a high of AUDA$39.14.
 The latest price was AUDA$38.6 (25 minute delay).
 BHP Group is listed on the Australian Securities Exchange (ASX) and employs 45,295 staff.
 All prices are listed in Australian Dollars.

-How to buy shares in BHP Group from New Zealand
+How to buy shares in BHP Group

-Purchase now or later.
-Buy today with a market order or use a limit order to delay your purchase until BHP Group reaches your desired price.
-To spread out your purchase, look into dollar-cost averaging, which smooths out buying at consistent intervals and amounts.
+- Purchase now or later.
+Buy your desired number of shares with a market order or use a limit order to delay your purchase until the stock reaches a desired price.

 Compare trading platforms with Australian shares and ETFs

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 How has Coronavirus impacted BHP Group's stock price?

 Since the stock market crash in March caused by coronavirus, BHP Group's stock price has had significant positive movement.